 Loans – financial support that must be repaid, normally commencing six months after graduation

 The office of Federal Student Aid provides more than $150 billion in federal grants, loans, and work-study funds to more than 15 million students every year.
-Fill out a Free Application for Federal Student Aid (FAFSA).
+The first step to accessing these funds is to fill out a Free Application for Federal Student Aid (FAFSA).

-If you’re saving for or paying education costs for yourself or another student who’s a member of your immediate family, you may be entitled to tax benefits.
+If you’re saving for or paying education costs for yourself or another student who’s a member of your immediate family, you may be entitled to federal tax benefits.

 Interested in getting an early estimate of eligibility for federal student aid?
-This tool can help.
+Visit this webpage and click on the Thinking About College section.

 There are a variety of financial resources available through state programs for those interested in furthering their education.

 Since its inception, Virginia529 has proven to be a very popular program because of its tax advantages.

 Virginia’s community colleges offer a tuition grant program specifically designed for foster youth.
 Also, financial awards are made available through a competitive scholarship program that’s funded by both NASA and the Commonwealth of Virginia called the Virginia Space Grant Consortium.